Linear Model and Extensions: Pivotal quantities and statistical inference

-In Theorem \ref{thm:1dimpivotal}, the left-hand side depends on the observed data and the unknown true parameters, but the right-hand side is a random variable depending on only the dimension $(n,p)$ of $X$, but neither the data nor the true parameters.
-We call the quantity on the left-hand side a {\it pivotal quantity}.
+In Theorem \ref{thm:1dimpivotal}, the $T_c $ on the left-hand side depends on the observed data and the unknown true parameters, but the $t_{n-p}$ on the right-hand side is a random variable depending on only the dimension $(n,p)$ of $X$, but neither the data nor the true parameters.
+Because of this, we call the quantity on the left-hand side a {\it pivotal quantity}.
 Based on the quantiles of the $t_{n-p}$ random variable, we can tie the data and the true parameter via the following probability statement